Friday, August 28, 2009

 Paving the Way for our Future

-The Nonprofit Mergers Workbook, Part I and Part II served as a critical guideposts for our own board and executive staff as we explored potential alliances with partner agencies, most recently with East Bay provider, Bay Area Youth Centers (BAYC).
+For any nonprofit organization considering an affiliation, or perhaps a merger, I highly recommend David LaPiana’s body of work as a valuable tool to organize and guide the planning process.
+LaPiana’s The Nonprofit Mergers Workbook, Part I and Part II served as a critical guideposts for our own board and executive staff as we explored potential alliances with partner agencies, most recently with East Bay provider, Bay Area Youth Centers (BAYC).

-Josh Leonard, Executive Director of BAYC, as our guest blogger.
+This week, I am pleased to welcome Josh Leonard, Executive Director of BAYC, as our guest blogger.
 A 17-year veteran of BAYC and its Executive Director for the last seven years, Josh brings a valuable perspective to the merger process our two agencies employed.
 We hope you’ll benefit from learning about our approach as we take a closer look at the process that led to Sunny Hills’ affiliation, and later merger, with BAYC.

-Barry Feinberg (Chief Program Officer at Sunny Hills) in 2007.
+It all started with a conversation.
+I was approached by Barry Feinberg (Chief Program Officer at Sunny Hills) in 2007.
 We discussed the commonalities between our agencies, our mutual struggles, and our goals -- and how we might partner to get there.
 After a number of conversations with Barry, and later Joe, I began to see how a merger could work in our favor—not just for BAYC, but for Sunny Hills, too.

 As an executive director, one of my primary responsibilities is to be future focused.
 For me, the philosophical question of ‘who do we want to be’ and the more practical aspect of ‘how are we going to get there’ are always top of mind.
 BAYC was founded in 1974 as a group home provider for youth in foster care; several years ago, I saw the system of care changing rapidly and knew that we needed to change with it or risk obsolescence.
 I believed that we had unique set of competencies that added value to Alameda County’s system of care.
 The challenge, then, was to package and parlay these competencies in a way that was relevant and sustainable given the larger forces at play.